SebVentures/data-brewery-doc/getting_started/report.rst

 In the :ref:`external data <tuto_external_data>` part of this tutorial we saw that datastores can be used for data input.
 They can also be used for data output.

+For more information on managing Excel file, you can read :ref:`the dedicated page <store_flat_files_xlsx>`.
+Here, we will just say that each table should be linked to an Excel sheet, and the location of the first data cell (first row and first column).

 .. code-block:: xml

   <!-- Output the earthquakes to an Excel report (./report/earthquake.xlsx) -->